discordjs/guide/guide/interactions/registering-slash-commands.md

 Discord provides developers with the option to create client-integrated slash commands.
 In this section, we'll cover how to register these commands using discord.js!

 ::: tip
-Please follow the [command handling](/command-handling) section first! the scripts provided on this page will not function without the setup provided on that page.
+This page assumes you use the same file structure as our [command handling](/command-handling) section.
+The scripts provided are made to function with that setup.

 If you already have slash commands set-up for your application and want to learn how to respond to them, refer to [the following page](/interactions/replying-to-slash-commands.md).
 :::

 ## Guild commands

-First up, we'll introduce you to guild application commands.
-These types of commands are only available in the guild they were created in, if your application has the `applications.commands` scope authorized.
+Guild application commands are only available in the guild they were created in, if your application has the `applications.commands` scope authorized.

 In this section, we'll be using a script that is usable in conjunction with the slash command handler from the command handling section.